chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 ## System Requirement

 This system is built on following systems :
+	- bash
+	- nodejs
+	- xelatex
 	- Lilypond
 	- Scheme
-	- notejs
-	- bash
-	- xelatex
 	- Festival Speech Synthesis System

 Although this system is partially written by nodejs, this system does not depend on npm.